HeardLibrary/digital-scholarship/script/r/structures.md

 ### Methods for reading CSV data into data frames

-The method of loading data into a data frame by manually entering the items as part of the script is not effective for large data sets.
+The method of loading data into a data frame by manually entering the items as part of the script is not efficient for large data sets.
 Large sets of tabular data are commonly saved as files in comma separated values (CSV) format.
-All common spreadsheet applications (such as Microsoft Excel, OpenOffice Calc, and Libre Office Calc) provide a way to export spreadsheet data in CSV format, so that's the best way to get a dataset from a spreasheet into R. If a spreadsheet contains multiple sheets, each one must be saved as a separate CSV file.
-To save an Excel sheet in CSV format, go to Save As… and select "CSV (Comma delimited) (*.csv)" from the "Save as type:" dropdown.
+All common spreadsheet applications (such as Microsoft Excel, OpenOffice Calc, and Libre Office Calc) provide a way to export spreadsheet data in CSV format, so that's the best way to get a dataset from a spreasheet into R. If a spreadsheet contains multiple sheets, each one must be saved as a separate CSV file.  **To save an Excel sheet in CSV format, go to Save As… and select "CSV (Comma delimited) (*.csv)" from the "Save as type:" dropdown.**

 **Important note:** R can be much more picky about file names than other applications.
 Here is some general advice about naming CSV files: